amalbenny/amalbenny.github.io/file/attribute.md

 <wm><nav><a href="//iamal.mooo.com"><img src="/res/home.png" height="25px" /></a><a style="color:black;"> Attributes/license agreements page</a></nav></wm>

 ## Attributes
-Following details will explain Attributes of license agreements used in this website.
+Following details will explain third party services that we used to provide better experience for you.

 <table class="zigzag">
   <thead>